D4mianWayne/roppy/README.md

 # roppy

-# Warning:-

-It is in active development and is the only project and work I am doing during this lockdown so I must say, please do not use it for any pwning purpose until further update.

 A Pwning toolkit which allows you to interact with local process and network and lighten up your work during pwn.
-I made this in order to get the better understanding of python so that I could learn pwning more.
+I made this in order to get the better understanding of python so that I could learn pwning more and this is one of my best project so far.

-### Motivation

-I always wanted to make something like this since I ever been into Pwning, it's not a complete toolkit for complex tasks I'll prefer pwntools by Gallposled.

-### Usage
+### Documentation

+Although I'm working on do a documentation readthedocs but working alone on this project is very tiresome so I have to work 2x times of usual work and on the side work I have to learn about Pwning more.

+For the time being, the documentation can be found

 ##### Importing `roppy`